 - CU in D.C.: CU in D.C. courses come back as challenge credit, which will appear as P/F or Credit/No Credit depending on the type of coursework completed.
 See the materials in your CU in D.C. application checklist for more details.

 - All other programs: The grades you earn abroad will be converted to study abroad pass/fail credit on your CU Boulder transcript.
 None of your pass/fail grades will be calculated into your CU GPA.
+CU Education Abroad pass/fail credit is exempt from the usual Boulder campus pass/fail limitations.
+As long as courses are approved by the relevant department, they may be used to fulfill major or degree requirements.

 - Education abroad pass/fail courses posted with grades of “Pass” can apply towards major, minor, A&S Gen Ed, and other degree requirements, with formal approval from the relevant department.